silkiebear/sbcheatmenu/README.md

 The ability to change your government whenever you feel like it.
 More updates coming soon!

-How to Play
+> How to Play

-Click the subscription button
+- Click the Subscription button

-Open up CKIII
+- Open up CKIII

-Click "Silkie Bugbear's Cheat Menu"
+- Click "Silkie Bugbear's Cheat Menu"

-Start up the game!
+- Start up the game!

-Future updates
+> Future updates

 - More options
 - More cheats
 - More overpowered traits
 - More character interactions
-- *** Actual translations coming in next versions if enough people express interest. ***
-  *** Feel free to send me translated .yml files if I'm too slow. ***
+- *** Actual translations coming in next versions if enough people express interest.
+Feel free to send me translated .yml files if I'm too slow. ***
 - Polish and flush out all menus
 - Surpass the CK2 Sketchy Cheat Menu in features.

 > Having Issues?